What the FTC Safeguards Rule Means for Mortgage Brokerages

 The FTC can impose civil penalties, require corrective action plans, and mandate ongoing compliance monitoring.
 State regulators including Florida OFR can take separate action including license suspension or revocation.
 Civil liability from affected borrowers is also a significant risk.

-How long does it take to become FTC Safeguards compliant?
+How long does it take to build a strong FTC Safeguards compliance posture?

-With the right partner and a structured approach, most mortgage brokerages can achieve a compliant posture within 30 to 60 days.
+With the right partner and a structured approach, most mortgage brokerages can establish a strong compliance documentation posture within 30 to 60 days.
 The process starts with a risk assessment, followed by implementing the required technical controls, building the written security program, and training staff.
-MOSTRO 360 manages the entire process so brokers can stay focused on closing loans.
+MOSTRO 360 supports the process so brokers can stay focused on closing loans.
+Consult qualified legal counsel for guidance specific to your obligations.

 Not Sure Where Your Brokerage Stands?

 Every MOSTRO 360 relationship starts with a Level 1 Penetration Test — a professional assessment that shows exactly where you're vulnerable and what it takes to fix it.
-No obligation.
-No pressure.
-Just clarity.
+The report tells you exactly what needs to be fixed.